 This expense results from salaries and benefits of the employees that are not directly related to the exploration and evaluation of Stibnite Gold, primarily Canadian corporate employees.
-Salaries and benefits for the year and quarter ended March 31, 2015 are below the comparative quarter in the prior year as a result of the change in the Canadian dollar in which these expenses are paid in.
+Salaries and benefits for the year and quarter ended June 30, 2015 are above the comparative quarter in the prior year as a result of board approved 2014 bonuses paid in the quarter.